 Flash forward, an amazing three years later, and Trot remains cancer free!
 He continues to have the opportunity to brighten the lives of traumatized youth while teaching them about resiliency.
 We are often asked why Trot’s tongue hangs out of his mouth.
 This charming feature allows me to share all that Trot has been through.
 Kids feel inspired when they hear that Trot lives a happy and fulfilled life despite experiencing homelessness and a life-threatening illness.
 They write him the sweetest notes about how proud they are of him and how much he helps them.

 Outside of Trot’s successful career as a therapy dog, he is the highlight of the day when our family is together.
 He treasures bedtime stories and waits patiently on Grace’s bed while the kids brush their teeth so he can cuddle and listen to each book.
 Currently, we are planning our family’s Halloween costumes.
 From Mr. Smee in “Peter Pan” to the Stay-Puft Marshmallow Man in “Ghostbusters,” Trot always wears his costume with pride.
 Every year we count our blessings that Trot can continue to be a part of this special tradition.
 This year we’re being a family of dinosaurs!

-Each year, the Petco Foundation invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
+Each year, Petco Love invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
 This story by Jessica O’Connor won Sterling Animal Shelter in Massachusetts a 2017 Holiday Wishes award.